voostindie/vincents-productivity-suite-for-alfred/README.md

 That's it.
 The section has no default settings as of yet.

 What this action does is pick the very first OmniFocus window it can find, and change its focus.
 For me this is just fine, since I always have exactly one OmniFocus window open anyway.

-## Future steps

-After the major overhaul in August 2019 (my summer holiday) I now have lots of new ideas, and a much easier way to implement them.
-Searching through notes, project files, and so on, it's all on the list now!

 ## About the icon